From Dyson Models to Many-Body Quantum Chaos: Abstract

 \section{Abstract}

-Understanding the mechanisms underlying many-body quantum chaos is one of the big challenges in theoretical physics.
-We tackle this problem by considering a set of perturbed quadratic Sachdev-Ye-Kitaev (SYK) Hamiltonians defined on graphs.
-This allows to disambiguate between operator growth and \emph{delocalization}, showing that the latter is the dominant process in the single-particle to many-body chaotic transition.
-Our results are verified numerically with state-of-the-art numerical techniques, capable of extracting eigenvalues in a desired energy window of very large Hamiltonians, in this case up to dimension \(2^{19}\times 2^{19}\).
+A deep understanding of the mechanisms underlying many-body quantum chaos is one of the big challenges in contemporary theoretical physics.
+We tackle this problem in the context of a set of perturbed quadratic Sachdev-Ye-Kitaev (SYK) Hamiltonians defined on graphs.
+This allows us to disentangle the geometrical properties of the underlying single-particle problem and the importance of the interaction terms, showing that the former is the dominant feature ensuring the single-particle to many-body chaotic transition.
+Our results are verified numerically with state-of-the-art numerical techniques, capable of extracting eigenvalues in a desired energy window of very large Hamiltonians.
 Our approach essentially provides a new way of viewing many-body chaos from a single-particle perspective.

-\sect{Introduction} Chaotic behaviour is ubiquitous in nature.
-For \emph{classical} dynamical systems it is, at least conceptually, straightforward to detect~\cite{strogatz1994nonlinear, arrowsmith1994an}.
-Consequently, most diagnostic tools can afford to focus on the exponential divergence of flow lines in phase space, or some variant thereof~\cite{skokos2016chaos}.
-The inherent noise in quantum systems, as manifest in the Heisenberg Uncertainty Principle, renders the notion of localised trajectories in phase space all but meaningless~\cite{gutzwiller1991chaos}.
-Consequently, diagnosing if a given Hamiltonian exhibits quantum chaos or not is a remarkably difficult task, doubly so when dealing with an interacting quantum many-body system (see, for example, Ref.~\onlinecite{10.5555/1214825} and references therein).

-Historically, deciding whether a quantum system was chaotic or not hinged on the spectral properties of its Hamiltonian matrix~\cite{bohigas1984characterization}.
-This is because, with enough time, the dynamics of any chaotic quantum system will eventually resemble that generated by a random matrix whose spectrum then exhibits a characteristic level-repulsion~\cite{bohigas1984chaotic, stockmann1999quantum}.
-This approach has two immediate shortcomings: (i) spectral analysis typically relies on diagonalization of the Hamiltonian which, for large particle numbers is exceedingly difficult, even with the recent remarkable developments in computational hardware of the past few years and (ii) level repulsion and other random matrix theory tools are poor diagnostics for early-time chaos which is often relevant for quantum systems like the SYK model~\cite{maldacena2016remarks, polchinski2016the} conjectured to be dual to the interior of a black hole~\cite{maldacena2016remarks, maldacena2016conformal, almheiri2014models, kitaev2018the}.

-More recently, progress in the study of strongly correlated quantum systems has led to the development of a more modern set of diagnostic tools for quantum chaos.
-The most popular of these is the out-of-time-order 4-point correlation function (OTOC) whose growth encodes the quantum Lyapunov exponent, and is an excellent diagnostic of early-time chaos~\cite{roberts2018operator,von_Keyserlingk2018operator}.
-Other such modern tools include: the spectral form factor which, in a sense, interpolates between the OTOCs and more conventional RMT measures~\cite{cotler2017black}; Nielsen circuit complexity~\cite{Jefferson_2017}, and Krylov-complexity~\cite{Parker:2018yvk}.
-The latter furnishes a quantitative measure of the growth of operators as the quantum system evolves in time~\cite{Rabinovici_2021}.